-In September 2010, faculty, staff, students alumni and friends of UNC-Gillings shared their knowledge, ideas, dreams and visions for what the School should be like in the year 2020.
+In September 2010, faculty, staff, students, alumni and friends of the UNC Gillings School of Global Public Health shared their knowledge, ideas, dreams and visions for what the School should be like in the year 2020.

 Dean Barbara K. Rimer wrote Wake Up: It’s 2020 (PDF) to get people thinking concretely about the future.

 Via virtual and in-person communications, people gave us their expectations for the School in 2020.
 Participants wrote, commented and voted on comments in 10 thought categories, which were then grouped into eight.

 Following that effort, leaders at the School coalesced these thought categories even further and have taken significant strides in moving towards the aspirations expressed through the 2010 visioning process.

 Diversity and Inclusion: Key Actions and Achievements, 2010-Present

 - Diversity and Inclusion Task Force (DITF) convened (Fall 2010) and offered key recommendations (PDF) (Spring 2011).

 - Dean’s Council and Department Chairs approved and posted a diversity statement and a strengthened EEO statement to the Gillings website (Fall 2011, Spring 2012).

 - Rumay Alexander, EdD, RN, clinical professor and director of multicultural affairs at the UNC School of Nursing, was appointed Diversity Champion for the School (September 2012).